HIS3349 : Health and disease in the Anthropocene: Intersections of human and environmental health post 1800 (Inactive)

 Teaching Rationale And Relationship

-Discussion of the key debates in the shifting understanding of human and environmental health will take place in online synchronous seminar blocks.
-Alongside these sessions, there will be asynchronous materials and structured learning to engage students in developing their approaches to primary source analysis and to develop their skills in critical thinking and close reading of texts.
-There will also be workshops to develop communication skills to allow students to produce a creative piece (short podcast, blog, poster etc) which aims to encourage a public audience to place current debates around climate change, air pollution, malaria etc in their historic context.
-This will develop their public communication tools - digital and other techniques - as well as an awareness of contemporary environmental and health debates.
-To encourage both creativity and to make the project work accessible to all students, they will be able to choose from visual, written and sound recordings for the project element.
+Discussion of the key debates in the shifting understanding of human and environmental health will take place during seminars.
+Alongside these sessions, there will be a series of workshops.
+One of these will be one to develop their skills in locating and analysing primary sources and two further workshops will help the students to gain communication skills so that they can produce a creative piece (short podcast, blog, poster etc) which will be aimed at a public audience and place current debates around climate change, air pollution, malaria etc in their historic context.
+This will develop the students’ public communication tools - digital and other techniques - as well as an awareness of contemporary environmental and health debates.
+To encourage both creativity and to make the project work accessible to all students, they will be able to choose from visual, written and sound outputs for the creative element.
+This will be supplemented with an introductory lecture introducing students to the module and two drop-in sessions so students are able to get individual and tailored advice in relation to their assignments.

 Assessment Methods